cobiwave/simplefolio/README.md

 ## Deployment 📦

-Once you have done with your setup.
-You need to put your website online!
+Once you have done with your setup, you need to put your website online!

-I highly recommend to use [Netlify](https://netlify.com) to achieve this on the EASIEST WAY
+I highly recommend to use [Netlify](https://netlify.com) to achieve this the EASIEST WAY.

-Because this template use Webpack maybe you can get errors during deployment, Please watch my step-by-step video tutorial to successfully upload your Simplefolio Website on Netlify!
+Because this template uses Webpack maybe you can get errors during deployment.
+Please watch my step-by-step video tutorial to successfully upload your Simplefolio Website on Netlify!

 **[WATCH NOW MY STEP-BY-STEP TUTORIAL FOR DEPLOYMENT](https://www.youtube.com/watch?v=soaG3GNSxJY)**